Nice to meet you.

 ASICs are custom-built specialized devices that mine cryptocurrency using the hashing algorithm of the PoW network.
 They’re energy-efficient, optimized for speed, and made to outperform general-purpose hardware like GPUs.
 However, ASICs create the problem of centralization because participants need financial resources to purchase and operate them.

 On the other hand, GPUs can be used for various computing tasks in addition to crypto mining.
 Less specialized than ASICs, but they offer higher flexibility due to a broad set of applications.
 GPU mining is suitable for cryptocurrencies resistant to ASIC mining.
-There’s also CPU mining that’s also relevant for such applications.
+There’s also CPU mining that’s relevant for such applications.

 The consensus is in…